readium/css/docs/CSS19-api.md

 * * *

 ```
-:--advanced-settings
+:--fs-normalize
 ```

-Preset: `--USER__advancedSettings: readium-advanced-on`
+Preset: `--USER__fontSizeNormalize: readium-normalize-on`

 Scope: `html`

 Override class: None.
-This flag is required to apply the `font-family` and advanced user settings.
+This flag can be used to force font-size normalization if the browser/rendering engine does not support CSS property `zoom` and the book’s styles are using absolute units, breaking the font-size user submodule.

 * * *